K\H{o}nig's Line Coloring and Vizing's Theorems for Graphings: An application

 The upper bound on $k(d)$ follows by pairing the above Borel matchings $M_1,\dots,M_{m-1}$ into $k:=\lceil (m-1)/2\rceil$ graphs $F_1,\dots,F_k$ of maximum degree at most $2$ and taking $F_0:=M_m$.
 Let $M$ be the matching returned by Lemma~\ref{lm:mbreak}.
 We obtain a partition of $E$ a.e.\ into $k+1$ subgraphs, $F_0\cup M,F_1\setminus M,\dots,F_k\setminus M$ of maximum degree at most $2$ with finite components.
 The argument of Lemma~\ref{lm:finite} shows that we can orient all these graphs into directed paths and cycles in a Borel way.
 Then we fix the null-set of errors using the upper bound of $\lceil (d+1)/2\rceil\le k+1$ for countable graphs.
 This naturally gives $k+1$ measurable maps that generate~$E$.

-The claimed lower bounds on $k(d)$ and $k'(d)$ are trivial: for example, take a finite graph $G$ with $\Delta(G)=d$ and $\chi'(G)=d+1$ and turn it into a graphing by using the uniform measure on the vertex set. \end{proof}
+The claimed lower bound on $k'(d)$ is easy: for example, take a finite graph $G$ with $\Delta(G)=d$ and $\chi'(G)=d+1$ and turn it into a graphing by using the uniform measure on the vertex set.
+Also, to show that $k(d)\ge (d+1)/2$ for odd $d$, take any graphing such that the measure of vertices of degree $d$ is positive and observe that one needs at least $\lceil d/2\rceil=(d+1)/2$ functions $\phi_i$ to represent all edges at a degree-$d$ vertex.

+Finally, the stated lower bound on $k(d)$ for even $d$ can be obtained by taking the $d$-regular bipartite graphing $\C G$ of Laczkovich \cite{laczkovich:88} and Conley and Kechris~\cite[Section~6]{conley+kechris:13} that was discussed in Remark~\ref{rm:evend}.
+It cannot be represented by $d/2$ functions $\phi_1,\dots,\phi_{d/2}$ a.e.,\ for otherwise $\C G$ would have a perfect matching a.e.\ (for example, $\{\{a,\phi_1(a)\}\mid a\in A\}$, where $A\cup B$ is a bipartition of the vertex set).
+Note that a finite graph would not work here because its edges can be partitioned into $d/2$ subgraphs of maximum degree at most 2 by Petersen's 2-Factor Theorem~\cite{petersen:91}. \end{proof}

+\begin{remark} One might think that, in the proof of Theorem~\ref{th:MinK}, each $F_i$ could just be oriented without removing any matching $M$.
+This is however not true, as the following example of a 2-regular graphing $\GG$ shows.
+Namely, $\GG$ cannot be oriented in a measurable way to have maximum in- and out-degree at most~1.
+(A different construction of such $\C G$, due to Adams, can be found in~\cite[Remark~6.8]{kechris+miller:toe}.)